qertoip/react-form-logic/README.markdown

 * internationalize validation error messages

-The library is meant to be small and self-contained, and to be as close in spirit to React itself as possible. react-form-logic tries to make your form-handling code not feel too different from all your other React code, to the extent possible.
+The library is also meant to:

+* be small and self-contained

+* have an API that keeps your form-handling code similar to all your other React-based code

+* leave full control of the markup to your React components

+* not interfere with any other custom dynamic behaviour you might want to build into your forms

 ## Getting started